 According to the current PMBOK, ROM has an accuracy range of -25% to +75%.
 Thus, if the estimate is $ 10,000, a satisfactory result would be in the $7,500 to $17,500 range.
 Alternatively, you can use a +/- 50% range if the estimate is conservative.
 But this is only a range.
 The estimate’s actual accuracy depends on the quality of the cost data and the level of detail that the evaluator places in the forecast.

 Why is there a rough order of magnitude?
 This approach appeared because managers rarely have the information about all the required costs.
 Therefore, they estimate using their experience and examining suppliers’ charges or other project participants.
-An order of rough magnitude estimate is highly biased and can increase levels of variance.
-But, once the data is available, they can refine the cost estimate to narrow down the wide range of outcomes.
+An estimate of an order of rough magnitude is highly biased and can increase variance.
+But once the data is available, they can refine the cost estimate to narrow down the wide range of outcomes.

 Definitive Estimate

 This estimate is based on a bottom-up approach and reflects the project’s ultimate cost.
-Typically the method is applied during the planning phase and can be maintained until the completion of the project.
-It is the most accurate estimate as the difference is -5 to +10 percent.
+Typically, the method is applied during the planning phase and can be maintained until the project is completed.
+It is the most accurate estimate, as the difference is -5 to +10 percent.

 The following estimate types are not listed in the latest edition of PMI’s PMBOK.
 But, they can be relevant in practice to bridge the gap between the rough order of magnitude accuracy ranges and the definitive estimate.